For compatibility with Microsoft Windows compilers, GCC supports a

 #pragma pack(push)followed by multiple

-Some targets, e.g. i386 and PowerPC, support the
+Some targets, e.g. x86 and PowerPC, support the

-#pragma which lays out a structure as the documented
+directive which lays out structures and unions subsequently defined as the

 #pragma ms_struct resetgoes back to the default layout.